JingyiChris/exSEEK/README.md

 > * The name pattern of output files in folder `example_data/output/example/matrix_processing` is:   `Norm_${normalization_method}.Batch_${batch_removal_method}_${batch_index}.${count_method}.txt`.

 You can choose the best combination based on `UCA` score and `mKNN` score, which is summarized in folder `example_data/output/example/select_preprocess_method/uca_score` and `example_data/output/example/select_preprocess_method/knn_score`.
-For a perfectly corrected expression matrix, both UCA and mKNN scores approach 1.
+For a perfectly corrected expression matrix, both **UCA and mKNN scores approach 1**.

 The `UCA` score files look like this:
 | preprocess_method | uca_score |